-As discussed in Note 1 to the financial statements, the financial statements of the State Revolving Fund are intended to present the financial position, the changes in financial position and cash flows of only the portion of the business-type activities of Iowa Finance Authority that is attributable to the transactions of the State Revolving Fund.
-They do not purport to, and do not, present fairly the financial position of Iowa Finance Authority or the State of Iowa as of June 30, 2021, the changes in their financial position, or their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the State Revolving Fund, and do not purport to, and do not, present fairly the financial position of Iowa Finance Authority or the State of Iowa as of June 30, 2022, the changes in their financial position, or their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.